 Hotel accommodation

 Upon the arrival at a hotel, the tourists are required to produce to the reception desk staff their hotel accommodation voucher.
 The hotel management is obliged to provide a room of the booked category that meets the declared specifications.
 The opportunity to provide a room that meets tourists’ preferences, not related to the declared features of the booked category (such as the availability of double or twin beds, location on specific floors, and/or at a certain distance from the sea, restaurant, or elevator), depends on the availability of free room capacity at the time of the guests’ arrival at the hotel.
+Thus, priority in providing rooms located on lower floors in buildings without an elevator or at the minimum distance from the sea, restaurant, or elevator will be given to guests with limited mobility, elderly guests, as well as guests with children.
 Tourists’ requests for the rooms located next to each other, mentioned in the reservation notes, are passed to the hotels.
 However, they do not guarantee the provision of such rooms.
 In particular, during the high tourist season, providing more than two adjacent rooms may be difficult due to full occupancy.

-In case the tourists have complaints with regard to the quality of accommodation or hotel services, they are recommended to address the hotel guide.
+In case tourists have complaints about the quality of accommodation in the hotel or the quality of service in the hotel, they are recommended to address the hotel guide.

-The check-in takes place after 3:00 p.m.
-The provision of rooms before the said time is up to the hotel management and depends on the availability of free room capacity.
+Check-in to the hotel is carried out after 15:00.
+Provision of rooms before the specified time is at the discretion of the hotel administration and subject to the availability of free room capacity.
 In order to be sure that the room will be provided before 3:00 p.m., the tourists shall book an additional day of staying at the hotel in advance.

 The check-out takes place before 12:00 a.m.
 In case the guests return the keys with a delay, the hotel management may charge a penalty in the amount of the “late check-out” service price.